 The reality is we don’t know…and when the scientists from WDFW and the Tribes don’t have data proving the opposite, there’s an assumed relationship such that IF the Snoqualmie has an issue, the entire Snohomish Basin is managed at the lower ER %.

-This is inline with a conservation first management principle that’s hard to find fault with.
+This is inline with a conservation-first management principle that’s hard to find fault with.

-2019 was a difficult year for the Snohomish Basin, and it may take several more years to get back to above the LAT threshold which would lift the ER Ceiling slightly…
+2019 was a difficult year for the Snohomish Basin, and it may take several more years to get back above the LAT threshold which would lift the ER Ceiling slightly…

 But why did we always have a fishery in the past?

 If you’ve been paying attention to what’s happened with the Canada chinook salmon fisheries, you remember that there was a massive shutdown of fishing that took place in several of the past few years.
-2020-2022 all had reduced fishing and if I remember correctly one (or was it two?) of those years a total shutdown of the West Coast Vancouver Island chinook fishery.
+2020-2022 all had reduced fishing and if I remember correctly one (or was it two?) of those years had a total shutdown of the West Coast Vancouver Island chinook fishery.

 That translated to more opportunity for Southern US fisheries i.e. Puget Sound and in-river fisheries like the Skykomish Summer Chinook fishery.